burlachenkok/exploring-python3/python3-note.md

 ### Array Indexing

 Numpy offers several ways to index into arrays.
-Similar to Python lists, numpy arrays can be sliced.
+Similar to Python lists, NumPy arrays can be sliced.
 Since arrays may be multidimensional, you must specify a slice for each dimension of the array.
 Example:

 ```python
 # Create the following rank 2 arrays with shape (3, 4)